Trips for Compensation Require PUC Authority

 The PUC’s Pittsburgh District Office has recently received many reports of unlicensed people serving as passenger brokers by arranging bus trips within the state for compensation, especially in the Pittsburgh area.
 Civil and criminal penalties may be sought by the PUC if someone is found to be operating as a passenger broker without proper authority.

 Anyone interested in providing this type of transportation service may call the PUC Application Office at (717) 787-3834 or the Pittsburgh District Office at (412) 565-3553.
-Applications are also available on the PUC’s website at www.puc.state.pa.us.
+FAQs and applications are also available on the PUC’s website

 Related